 Key dates

 We run three intakes per year for the Master of Technological Futures.

-Upcoming in 2021
+Upcoming in 2020

-GEN14 cohort commences

-22 February 2021

-Application deadline 25 January 2021^

-Scholarship application deadline

-25 January 2021

-Earlybird discount deadline 25 January 2021

-GEN15 cohort commences 24 June 2021 (onsite)
+GEN12 cohort commences

+18 June 2020

 Application deadline

-27 May 2021^
+12 June 2020^

+Earlybird Offer!
+25% discount or 2 for 1 on the June 2020 intake.

 Scholarship application deadline

-27 May 2021
+7 May 2020

-Earlybird discount deadline 27 May 2021
+Earlybird discount deadline

+3 May 2020

-GEN16 cohort commences 28 October 2021 (onsite)
+GEN13 cohort commences

+15 October 2020

 Application deadline

-30 September 2021^
+9 October 2020^

 Scholarship application deadline

-30 September 2021
+3 September 2020

 Earlybird discount deadline

-30 September 2021
+3 September 2020

 Eligibility for admission

 We value industry and real-world experience as much as an academic record.
 You don't need specific technical ability but you must demonstrate a willingness to learn.
 Equally, you do not require a qualification to be accepted to the programme.

 There are two admission pathways:

 1. A bachelor's degree or Level 7 Graduate Diploma (or higher) AND relevant professional and/or technical experience that demonstrates an ability and potential to succeed.
 2. Relevant professional and/or technical experience that demonstrates an ability and potential to succeed.
 As part of your enrolment, you'll also need to have a casual interview with us.
 Places are offered in order of enrolment - first come, first served.
-At this time, we only accept candidates who qualify as domestic students (NZ and Australian citizens and permanent residents). ^{}Please note, this intake is delivered as blended live-online. ^Providing the cohort is not already full.
+At this time, we only accept candidates who qualify as domestic students (NZ and Australian citizens and permanent residents). ^{}Please note, this intake is delivered live-online only. ^Providing the cohort is not already full.
 An investment in your future Gaining a Master's qualification is no small feat.
 This degree says a lot about who you are, what you can do, and it creates a platform for new possibilities.
 It's more than a piece of paper.
-2021 fees \$15,441 (inc. GST) Domestic students only.
+2020 fees \$15,441 (inc. GST) Domestic students only.

 Studylink Student Loans are available.
 Depending on your study history, you may also be eligible for the Government's 'Fees Free' scheme.
-Scholarships available We offer scholarships for Māori and Pacific Island students, covering 50% of full tuition fees.
-The 2021 Travel Scholarship is intended to support students from outside of Auckland (North of Whangarei, South of Waikato region and South Island) to study in the Master's.
+Scholarships available We offer scholarships for Maori and Pacific Island students, covering 50% of full tuition fees.
 Find out more at www.techfutureslab.com/ scholarships A recognised qualification to make a difference This NZQA accredited qualification is a postgraduate programme, level 9 and will earn you 180 credits.
 Tech Futures Lab is an education facility of The Mind Lab, a NZQA registered Tertiary Education Organisation under the provisions of the Education Act 1989.
 Students at Tech Futures Lab are enrolled with The Mind Lab which is approved by NZQA to award this qualification.
 Interest-free Student Loans are available from the Government.

-GG The online learning [method] allows access to the same people, with the same quality experience in your own environment.
+Earlybird offer available now We know most people are under some form of financial pressure at the moment due to the global impacts of the Covid-19 crisis.
+But we truly believe that education and learning provides a light that can guide us towards a brighter tomorrow.
+To encourage a focus on continuous learning and upskilling to prepare for some of the greatest challenges this new decade is bringing, we have two Earlybird offers to choose from - 25% discount or 2 for 1 on the June 2020 intake for this programme.
+Offer ends 3 May 2020.
+Get in touch for details or see techfutureslab.com/special-offer-terms-and-conditions GG The online learning [method] allows access to the same people, with the same quality experience in your own environment.
 Working this way gives you another valuable experience to take back to your business Rebecca Lee Master of Technological Futures Student, Gen10 (2019)